Pranjal-Adhikari/pranjal-adhikari.github.io/_posts/2026-02-16-building-scanlateanator-a-web-based-manga-scanlation-editor.md

 - Displays screenshots of the UIX
 - Encourages users to visit on a desktop

 I made this decision for my own sake, as well as to prioritize feature accessibility.
-While that sounds contradictory, it makes sense in my mind: I don't want to give users a badly-optimized time on mobile because buttons are too small, the navigation bar decided to stack, finger movements aren't being tracked, and so on.
+While that sounds contradictory, it makes sense in my mind: I don't want to give users a badly-optimized time on mobile because buttons are too small, the navigation bar decided to stack, finger movements aren't being tracked, they've having a hard time navigating, and so on.
 The tool genuinely requires a mouse and keyboard to be usable, so attempting to shoehorn it onto touch devices would result in a frustrating experience.

 The media query switches at 1024px width: